Stochastic optimal transport and Hamilton-Jacobi-Bellman equations on the set of probability measures: Bounds on the value of the stochastic optimal transport problem near the singularity

 \end{proof} \begin{Rem} Although it is not the main objective of the present work, it would be interesting to lower the assumption $\gamma > \frac 12$ into $\gamma >0$ so that this result is similar to the one we present for the case of jumps, namely that the controllability directly yields a precise behaviour of $U$ near $t = T$. \end{Rem}

 \begin{Rem} The assumption \eqref{hypdt} is a bound on the time derivative of $U_{det}$.
 It is verified in the case $L(x,p) = |p|^2$ for instance.
-Since $L$ does not depend explicitly in $t$, it can be verified by a change of variable in time as soon $D_{\alpha}L$ has linear growth in $|\alpha|$. \end{Rem}
+Since $L$ does not depend explicitly on $t$, it can be verified by a change of variable in time as soon as $D_{\alpha}L$ has linear growth in $|\alpha|$, see for instance the computation of the next section. \end{Rem} \begin{Rem} This result can also be adapted to more general cost functions $L$ as in Corollary \ref{cor:sigmak}, once again by using the Burkholder-Davis-Gundy inequality. \end{Rem}